-Kindness is showing concern about the well-being and feelings of others.
+Kindness is defined as the quality of being friendly, generous, and considerate.
+It is showing concern about the well-being and feelings of others.
 What does kindness look like?
 Refuse to tease or ridicule others.
 Show concern when someone is sad.
 Do things that meet the needs of others.
 Take care of the environment.
 Treat everyone fairly.
 Do things that make others happy just because you want them to be happy.

 Three important parts of kindness are respect, caring, and helpfulness.